Adapter Design Pattern

 Adapter is a Family, Not a Single Pattern

-Buschmann et al. (POSA5) argue that “the notion that there is a single pattern called ADAPTER is in practice present nowhere except in the table of contents of the Gang-of-Four book.”
-In practice, there are at least four distinct adaptation patterns:
+Buschmann, Henney, and Schmidt observe in Pattern-Oriented Software Architecture, Volume 5: On Patterns and Pattern Languages (2007, p.
+234) that “the notion that there is a single pattern called Adapter is in practice present nowhere except in the table of contents of the Gang-of-Four book.”
+A deconstruction of GoF’s pattern description reveals at least four quite distinct patterns:

-This insight is educationally important: when a reference says “use the Adapter pattern,” you must clarify which form of adaptation is needed.
+The first two forms (Object Adapter, Class Adapter) are described together inside GoF’s Adapter entry, while Two-Way and Pluggable Adapter are surfaced in GoF’s Implementation discussion.
+This insight is educationally important: when a reference says “use the Adapter pattern”, you must clarify which form of adaptation is needed.

 Adapter vs. Facade vs. Decorator